sohana-k-marmeto/rich-text-section/README.md

 ## Implementation Steps

-1. Clone this repo.
-2. Add the component-rich-text.liquid file from sections folder into your Shopify theme.
+1. Add the component-rich-text.liquid file from sections folder into your Shopify theme.
-3. Add the component-rich-text.css file from assets folder into your Shopify theme.
+2. Add the component-rich-text.css file from assets folder into your Shopify theme.